opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Full Page/README.md

 d) Prepare the [Postman Environment](https://github.com/opf-postman/commerce-cloud-open-payment-integration/blob/main/postman/adyen/Full%20Page/Adyen%20-%20FULL_PAGE%20-%20PARTIAL_CAPTURE%20-%20OPF_Environment_Configuration.json) file so the collection can be imported with all your OPF Tenant and Adyen Test Account unique values.

+e) Validate the configuration in Open Payment Framework Workbench.

 ## Create an Adyen Account ##
 You can sign up for a free Adyen Test Account at <https://ca-test.adyen.com/ca/ca/login.shtml>.